atweiden/pacstrapit/README.md

 Assumptions
 -----------

-You:

-1. have no need for dual-booting Windows
-2. are comfortable working on the command line
+`pacstrapit` is meant for provisioning physical hardware.
+It assumes you have no need for dual-booting Windows, and that you are comfortable working on the command line.
-3. are starting from a brand new or completely blank hard drive (`shred -fvz -n 7 /dev/sdX`)

 Instructions